TGOSS1984/mountain-project-submission/readme.md

     - I checked that this site was responsive using not only Browserstack but also devtools device toolbar, checking different screen sizes
     - I confirmed that the navigation, header/logo, about, contact us, booking form and equipment sections/pages are all readable and easy to understand
-    - I have confirmed that both the contact us section & the booking page form works: requires entries in all fileds (using required attribute) will, only accpect email in the email field and the submit buttons work.
+    - I have confirmed that both the contact us section & the booking page form works: requires entries in all fileds (using required attribute) will, only accept email in the email field and the submit buttons work.

 ### Solved Bugs